 Lynn Holley, senior consultant at CBL and a former financial news anchor, interviews founding partners Dennis Culloton and Natalie Bauer Luce.
 These communications strategists offer a behind the scenes glimpse of guiding clients through all manner of crises from global pandemics to boardroom scandals.
 They’ve helped clients navigate cultural changes and political turmoil with an eye toward rebuilding reputations and renewing purpose.

 What we do is bring you experience from doing nothing but issues and crises every day.
-We have tried and two true techniques that we can bring to the table.
+We have tried and true techniques that we can bring to the table.
 But we also bring something that I think a lot of our competitors in the industry don’t do which is a strategic mindset.

 It’s very tempting–and i’m not faulting others that do this–to just give a quick answer or statement or band-aid to make a client feel better as opposed to getting them better by doing the harder work of getting back into positive territory.